ariga/atlas/doc/website/blog/2023-08-16-passwordless-migrations.md

 allows it to authenticate users with IAM credentials instead of passwords.
 Read how to do this in the [AWS documentation](https://docs.aws.amazon.com/AmazonRDS/latest/UserGuide/UsingWithRDS.IAMDBAuth.Enabling.html)

-Next, you create a database user and grant it permission to authenticate using IAM.
+Next, create a database user and grant it permission to authenticate using IAM.

-In MySQL, you execute a statement like this:
+In MySQL, execute a statement like this:
 ```sql
 CREATE USER 'atlas' IDENTIFIED WITH AWSAuthenticationPlugin as 'RDS';
 ```

-In PostgreSQL, you execute a statement like this:
+In PostgreSQL, execute a statement like this:

 ```sql
 CREATE USER atlas;
 GRANT rds_iam TO atlas;
 ```

-Finally, you need to create an IAM policy that allows subjects to create RDS connection tokens.
+Finally, create an IAM policy that allows subjects to create RDS connection tokens.
 This policy can then be attached to roles for developers or services that need to connect to the database.
 Read how to do this in the [AWS documentation](https://docs.aws.amazon.com/AmazonRDS/latest/UserGuide/UsingWithRDS.IAMDBAuth.IAMPolicy.html).